IUSCA/bioloop/docs/dataset_duplication.md

 ## Registration

-Duplicate datasets are registered by the `watch.py` script, if it finds a dataset present in the `source_dir` directory which has the same name and type as an existing active dataset.
+Duplicate datasets are registered by the `watch.py` script, if:
+- it finds a directory present in the `source_dir` directory which has the same name as an existing active dataset.
+- the modification time on the directory found is later than the time when a dataset with that directory's name was registered.

 The duplicate dataset is registered at the database level, and action items and notifications are created in the system which allows authorized users to review the duplicate dataset.